An App to copy your house key

 How about the high security keys?

 Those require to use a home 3D scanner to scan the key.
-By 2015 Intel tablets and Apple iphones will come with integrated 3D scanners.
+In 2015 Intel integrated 3D scanners to phones and tablets.
+Apple will soon follow.
 Their motto: we live in a 3D world, you should be able to take 3D pictures of what you like.

 But my key has movable parts that cannot be copied…